Across 1 states with paid pheasant resident tag or permit pricing.

 Pheasant Hunting in the United States

 Pheasant hunting is a cherished American tradition centered in the Great Plains and Midwest, representing one of the most accessible and social forms of upland bird hunting.
 The ring-necked pheasant, introduced from China in the late 1880s, thrives in agricultural landscapes with a mix of cropland, grassland, wetland edges, and Conservation Reserve Program (CRP) cover.
-South Dakota is the undisputed pheasant capital, attracting over 100,000 non-resident hunters annually and contributing over $200 million to the state's economy.
-Other top states include Kansas, Iowa, Nebraska, North Dakota, and Minnesota.
-Unlike big game hunting, pheasant hunting does not require expensive tags — it's typically included with a small game or general hunting license, though some states require an additional pheasant stamp or habitat stamp.
-The season generally runs from October through January, with opening weekends in states like South Dakota creating a festival-like atmosphere celebrated by hunters from all 50 states.
-A quality bird dog (Labrador Retriever, German Shorthaired Pointer, or English Springer Spaniel) is practically essential, as pheasants prefer to run rather than fly.
-Only roosters (males, identified by iridescent green heads and white neck rings) may be harvested — shooting hens is illegal.
+South Dakota is the best-known pheasant destination, attracting substantial non-resident hunting interest and supporting a major upland-bird travel economy.
+Other strong states include Kansas, Iowa, Nebraska, North Dakota, and Minnesota.
+Unlike big game hunting, pheasant hunting usually does not require an expensive species tag; it is commonly covered through the small-game or general hunting license path, though some states require an additional pheasant stamp, habitat stamp, or public-land authorization.
+The season generally runs from October through January, with opening weekends in states like South Dakota creating a festival-like atmosphere.
+A quality bird dog (Labrador Retriever, German Shorthaired Pointer, or English Springer Spaniel) is highly useful, as pheasants prefer to run rather than fly.
+In the main ring-necked pheasant seasons listed here, hunters should confirm sex, species, and area rules before assuming hen harvest is legal.

 Pheasant Hunting License Cost by State